Bayesian Solutions for the Factor Zoo: We Just Ran Two Quadrillion Models

 84 Pages Posted: 4 Dec 2019 Last revised: 22 Sep 2021

 Date Written: November 18, 2019

 We propose a novel framework for analyzing linear asset pricing models: simple, robust, and applicable to high dimensional problems.
-For a (potentially misspecified) standalone model, it provides reliable risk premia estimates of both tradable and non-tradable factors, and detects those weakly identified.
-For competing factors and (possibly non-nested) models, the method automatically selects the best specification – if a dominant one exists – or provides a model averaging, if there is no clear winner given the data.
-We analyze 2.25 quadrillion models generated by a large set of existing factors, and gain novel insights on the empirical drivers of asset returns.
+For a (potentially misspecified) standalone model, it provides reliable price of risk estimates for both tradable and non-tradable factors, and detects those weakly identified.
+For competing factors and (possibly non-nested) models, the method automatically selects the best specification -- if a dominant one exists -- or provides a Bayesian model averaging (BMA-SDF), if there is no clear winner.
+We analyze 2.25 quadrillion models generated by a large set of factors, and find that the BMA-SDF outperforms existing models in- and out-of-sample.

 Keywords: Cross-Sectional Asset Pricing, Factor Models, Model Evaluation, Multiple Testing, Data Mining, P-Hacking, Bayesian Methods, shrinkage, SDF.